Insanity at Max Interval

 I added Beach Body and Insanity on FB!
 I loved their encouraging page pictures and the cute and funny memes (though I’d like to suggest one: Keep your knees soft when you “jack!”—Omg, how have they missed that one?) and adorable little hints that only people actually DOING Insanity would get, and I dutifully shared them.
 I found myself suiting up and showing up every day.
 It was great!

-At first I couldn’t even balance on one leg nor could I even accomplish a single push up.
+At first, I couldn’t even balance on one leg nor could I even accomplish a single push up.
 My core was like a chunky stick of room temperature butter.
 But, gamely I kept showing up.
-Miraculously somewhere in the middle of the first four weeks I found I could suicide jump, ski plank, in out and up down—mummy kick yo’ ass!
+Miraculously somewhere in the middle of the first four weeks, I found I could suicide jump, ski plank, in out and up down—mummy kick yo’ ass!
 Woohoo!
-Always having really good muscle tone in my legs anyway—I was still pleased to find strength there again and start to build outward from there.
+Always had really good muscle tone in my legs anyway—I was still pleased to find strength there again and start to build outward from there.
 Yeah!
-Okay, Shaun I see what you did though—you got harder didn’t you?
+Okay, Shaun, I see what you did though—you got harder, didn’t you?
 I noticed, yes, I did—but I feel pretty good.
 I am an Insanity lesser known mortal saint working my way up to honorable mention, or to Beach Body towel girl at least!
 Okay—so I dug deeper.